Vanherwegentim/CompSciMaster/2-Sem/Information Retrieval and Search Engines/Exam_Summary.md

 Precision is, of all the documents you retrieved, how many are relevant.

-Again we can evaluate a model using accuracy but again there are a few pitfalls.
+Again we can evaluate a model using precision but again there are a few pitfalls.

 - Limited view: Precision provides a measure of the correctness of the retrieved documents, but it does not consider the entire set of relevant documents that were not retrieved.
 It only focuses on the retrieved documents, giving an incomplete picture of the system's performance.
 - Sensitivity to Imbalanced Data: Precision can be sensitive to class imbalance, especially when the number of relevant documents is much smaller than the number of non-relevant documents.
 In such cases, even a small number of false positives (non-relevant documents retrieved) can significantly impact precision.